NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - Choice
      - auto, 1, 2, 3
      - The grade of the radiant barrier in the attic.
-If not provided, the OS-HPXML default (see `HPXML Roofs <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-roofs>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Roofs <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-roofs>`_) is used.

 Options
 *******